 The BAC girl’s lacrosse program has the support of the Lake Braddock and Robinson High School lacrosse programs and often works directly with the coaches and players from both high schools.
-BAC participates with the Northern Virginia Youth Lacrosse League for our spring competitive season, and also participates in the McLean Box League.
-In 2016, BAC’s 5/6 A team competed in the league championship game!
+BAC participates with the Northern Virginia Youth Lacrosse League for our spring competitive season.
+Since entering NVYLL in 2015, BAC has continuously had championship level teams across the age groups.

-Our entire BAC lacrosse program is overseen by Commissioners Tom Sullivan and Christina Eastman.
+BAC Lacrosse Program is overseen by Commissioners Tom Sullivan and Christina Eastman.

 Helpful Lacrosse Links: